 HERALD-LEADER FRANKFORT BUREAU

-In a reminder Monday, Secretary of State Alison Lundergan Grimes said county clerks’ offices in the state will accept voter registration cards until the close of business April 21.
-Mail-in voter registration applications must be postmarked by that date.
+County clerks’ offices throughout Kentucky will accept voter registration cards until the close of business on that date, she said in a statement.
+Mail-in voter registration applications must be postmarked by Oct.
+6.

-To be eligible to vote, she said, you must be a U.S. citizen, be a Kentucky resident for at least 28 days before election day and be at least 18 years old by the date of the next general election. which is Nov.
-4. You also must not be a convicted felon, or if convicted of a felony offense, must have obtained a restoration of civil rights; not have been adjudged “mentally incompetent,” and not claim the right to vote anywhere outside Kentucky.
+To be eligible to vote, you must meet the following criteria: be a U.S. citizen; be a Kentucky resident for at least 28 days before Election day; be at least 18 years old by the date of the next general election; not be a convicted felon, or if convicted of a felony offense, must have obtained a restoration of civil rights; not have been adjudged “mentally incompetent;” and not claim the right to vote anywhere outside Kentucky.

-Voters who have recently moved need to update their voter registration information by no later than April 21.
+Voters who have recently moved need to update their voter registration information no later than Oct.
+6.

-Persons who move from one county to another county while the voter registration books are open and fail to update their registration information before the voter registration books close are not permitted to vote in the primary, she said.
+Persons who move from one county to another county while the voter registration books are open and fail to update their registration information before the voter registration books close are not permitted to vote in the election.